 Are you feeling negative about film?
-If so, let me invite you to change your mind, and offer an easy and fun recipe for getting back into film photography.
+If so, let me invite you to change your mind, and offer an easy and fun recipe for getting back into film.
 Together we’ll see a way we can empower our film photography, explore the joy of the small film camera, and find tips for saving money when processing your film.

 We keep hearing that film is dead.
 Not so.
 Hollywood still uses film for most movies.
 There are 90 feet of film needed for every minute of movie.
 The earth is 24,900 miles in circumference at the equator.
 Each month, America needs enough film to encircle the world just to meet its demand for movies.